tomjoht/tomjoht.github.io/_restapicourse/docapis_postman.md

 ## Save the request
 {{activity}}
 1. In Postman, click the **Save** button (next to Send).
-2. Create a new collection (e.g., weather) by typing the collection name in the **or create a new one** box.
+2. Create a new collection (e.g., weather) by typing the collection name in the **"Or create new collection"** box.
-3. Type a name for the request (e.g., aqi).
+3. In the Request Name box at the top of the dialog box, type a friendly name for the request, such as "AQI endpoint".
-4. At the bottom of the dialog box, click **Add to Collection.**
+4. At the bottom of the dialog box, click **Save.**

 Saved endpoints appear in the left column under Collections.